RelistenNet/relisten-web-classic/README.md

 This code was written several years ago when I was in college and has remained relatively untouched since.
 It was not intended to be open sourced, but I can not come up with a single valid reason why it should not be.
 Peruse the source at your own risk [or mine?].

-## Contributing

-You are welcome to contribute to this project, whether it be by opening an issue or sending a pull request.
-The code is, at times, messy.
-Feel free to reach out with questions or comments and I'll do my best to answer them.

 ## Running

 ```